replic-read/server/README.md

 - `load-test`: The profile that is used for load testing.
 It provides additional authentication options that make the tests easier to construct.

+## API-Documentation

+An [OpenAPI](https://www.openapis.org/) specification is automatically generated and deployed when the server is run.
+Following endpoints are important:

+- `/swagger-ui/index.html/`: The human-readable swagger ui for manual testing and as a development reference.
+- `/v3/api-docs`: The JSON-formatted documentation to be used by clients.

 ## Architecture
 An in-depth overview about the architecture, interfaces and third-party libraries can be seen in the [design-report](https://github.com/replic-read/design).